SaschaBrunnerCH/realtime-geops-api/README.md

 4. The vehicle FeatureLayer uses a `UniqueValueRenderer` with dynamically added symbols based on vehicle type, line name, delay category, state, and scale
 5. Scale changes are applied seamlessly through the animation loop—no explicit refresh needed

+## Station Search

+Search for stations using the search panel in the top-right corner.
+When a station is selected, the map navigates to the location and displays a 3D animated marker.

-## 3D Animated Marker (Currently Disabled)
+### 3D Animated Marker

-When searching for a station, a 3D animated pinpoint marker is displayed at the location.
 The marker features a smooth up-and-down bouncing animation to draw attention to the search result.

-> **Note**: Station search and the animated marker are currently disabled.

 The animation is implemented using the ArcGIS Maps SDK mesh animation capabilities, based on the technique described in [Mesh Animations in the ArcGIS Maps SDK for JavaScript](https://www.esri.com/arcgis-blog/products/js-api-arcgis/3d-gis/mesh-animations-javascript/).

 The marker: